superstrong/google-workspace-mcp/docs/API.md

 ## Overview
 This MCP server provides tools for Gmail and Calendar operations along with Google account management.
 The server handles OAuth authentication, token management, and API interactions with Google Workspace services.

+## Tool Registration Requirements

+IMPORTANT: For a tool to be visible to the AI, it must be registered in two places:
+1. The `ListToolsRequestSchema` handler - This defines the tool's interface and makes it discoverable
+2. The `CallToolRequestSchema` handler - This implements the tool's functionality

+If a tool is not registered in the `ListToolsRequestSchema` handler, the AI won't know it exists, even if it has a handler implementation in `CallToolRequestSchema`.
+This is a common pitfall when adding new tools - always ensure both handlers are properly configured.

 ## Available Tools

 ### Account Management